airpair/ngwat-airpair-post/post.md

 The main motivation behind this talk was to entertain the Angular community and especially, the developers I admire the most.

 But I knew I was risking in sending the wrong message to people in the community.
-And after ng-europe's announcements and the reaction they got, I wanted to end with the same message I ended up [my parody video about Angular 2.0](https://www.youtube.com/watch?v=aZm3OcApTN4).
+And after ng-europe's announcements and the reaction they got, I wanted to end with the same message I ended [my parody video about Angular 2.0](https://www.youtube.com/watch?v=aZm3OcApTN4) with.

 I didn't want people to see my talk and think it is OK to complain from now on about every design decision the Angular team makes, and I think we all, as a community, don’t want it to happen.

 ### Why?

-Because these guys and the community contributors work their asses off to provide us, web developers, the best framework they can provide, so the least we can do is to help them out.
+Because these guys and the community contributors work their asses off providing us, web developers, the best framework they can provide.
+So the least we can do is to help them out.

 As every experienced developer know, **when you build something, you make mistakes.** For most of us, it’s fixable because we have the luxury of refactoring.

-When building a framework as popular as Angular, it becomes harder and harder to refactor bad decisions quickly, because you’ve got the whole world pretty much depending on your APIs.
+When building a framework as popular as Angular, it becomes harder and harder to refactor bad decisions quickly, because you’ve got the whole world pretty much depended on your APIs.

 And I also know that we as developers, have stressful day jobs with tight deadlines we are trying to chase in every sprint / dev cycle.
 We don’t always have time to help and contribute.